Azure/azure-sdk-for-js/sdk/storage/storage-file-share/MigrationGuide.md

 );
 ```

-Now, in `@azure/storage-file-share`, you can invoke `ShareServiceClient` constructor with URL with SAS token to create a `ShareServiceClient` instance with SAS token credentials.
+Now, in `@azure/storage-file-share`, you can pass URL with SAS token to the constructor of `ShareServiceClient` to make use of your SAS token credentials.

 ```javascript
 const { ShareServiceClient } = require("@azure/storage-file-share");